model

 2. A person, usually an attractive male or female, who is hired to show items or goods to the public, such as items that are given away as prizes on a TV game show.

-3. A representation of a physical object, usually in miniature.
+3. A representation of a physical object.

 The boy played with a model of a World War II fighter plane.
+The biology teacher passed a large plastic model of the atomic structure of DNA around the classroom.

 machine learning model